Interested in a hands-on learning experience for developing LLM applications?

 Facebook example

 What may initially seem like a harmless experiment, might cause harm or distress.
 For example, Facebook’s experiment of provoking negative emotions from some users and positive emotions from others could have grave consequences.
-If a user, who was experiencing emotional distress happened to have seen content which provoked negative feelings, it could spur on a tragic event such as physical harm.
+If a user, who was experiencing emotional distress happened to have seen content that provoked negative feelings, it could spur on a tragic event such as physical harm.

 Careful understanding of our experiments and our test subjects may prevent inappropriate testing required prior to implementing our research, or products and services.
 Consent is the best tool to assist data scientists working with data generated by people.
 Similarly, to guidelines for clinical trials, it’s informed consent specifically that is needed to avoid potential unintended consequences of experiments.